coditorium/nodejs-read-config/README.md

 //  { docks1: 'abc', env2: 'def' }
 ```

-- It is possible to change `%` to any other character.
-Just use `replaceEnv` configuration option.
+- It is possible to change `#` to any other character.
+Just use `replaceDockerSecret` configuration option.
-- It is possible to use default values when environmental variable is not set.
+- It is possible to use default values when docker secret is not present.

 ### Configuration overriding with system variables